How do I get into Medicine?

 Another important reason: It has been well documented that there is a general decline in psychometric test performance as a person advances in age.
 For eg, see "Socio-economic predictors of performance in the UMAT": Puddey and Mercer, BMC Medical education, 2013, 13:155.
 This shows that performance of candidates sitting UMAT between 16 years and 45 years consistently drops with age.
 So you are far better off sitting the test as early as possible (in year 12).

-There are some UMAT sample questions you can download from here.
+There are some UMAT sample questions you can download from our free resources page.
 In the MedEntry UMAT workshop, numerous past UMAT sample questions will be discussed.
 The MedEntry LMS has thousands of UMAT sample questions for you to practice on.
 The Eureka UMAT website has numerous questions for you to develop the skills.

 UMAT sample questions are also available at: